datanav/docs/configuration.rst

 Properties
 ----------

-A note on the required properties: a task configuration needs to have either a ``schedule_interval`` *or* a ``cron_expression`` property to govern when the task should be run.
+A note on the required properties: a pump configuration needs to have either a ``schedule_interval`` *or* a ``cron_expression`` property to govern when the pump should be run.
 They are mutually exclusive with the ``cron_expression`` taking precedence if both are present.

 If you are unfamiliar with *cron expressions*, this `tutorial <http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger>`_